-Comforting words at the time of death are a hard thing to figure out.
-Your loved one is going through emotions that are hard for him to deal with; therefore words that comfort are always a way to help him with his grief.
-Little words mean so much to someone during this time in his life.
+Dealing with death can be difficult for your loved one or friend and may bring up emotions that are hard to deal with.
+Words that comfort are always a way to help him with his grief.
+Little words canmean so much to someone during this time in his life.

 There are many words to say and there are many words you should not say during this time.
 There are also ways in which you should and should not act.
 You want to help your loved one out during their time of need.
 However, you do not want to upset them any more, so it is good to evaluate your behavior in your assistance to them.